Visiting Wightwick: What to expect for your visit

 In this article you’ll find everything you need to know about what's open and what to expect from your visit.
 Please remember that Wightwick is a no smoking or vaping site (indoors and out) and dogs must be on a lead at all times.

 The safety of our staff, volunteers, visitors and local communities remains our priority.
 We urge people to follow government guidance and travel restrictions.

 Please have your Membership card or payment method ready.
 We've set up a welcome point with our friendly team at our Visitor Reception building to scan your membership cards, take payments and give you site information.

 Download our site map in advance here:

 We also have a map showing acessible routes around the garden:

-Please note, we are unable to run our shuttle buggy service at this time, but speak to a member of our team if you require any assistance.
-You’re welcome to stay as long as you like until closing time at 5pm when the car park will be locked.
+We now have our shuttle buggy back to aid with journeys up the hill to the Manor, so please do speak to a member of our team if you require any assistance.
+You’re welcome to stay as long as you like until closing time at 4pm when the car park will be locked.